Low-lying doubly heavy baryons: Regge relation and mass scaling: Summary and remarks

-By the way, the binding function Eq.(\ref{dBNL}), inspired by atomic spectra, mimic the nonrelativistic spectra of a system of heavy quark and antiquark bounded by the short-distance Coulomb-like force of single gluon exchange.
-In a purely Coulombic potential $V(r)=-(4/3)\alpha_{s}/r$ the energy levels is given by $E_{n}=-[(4/3)\alpha_{s}]^{2}\mu/(2n^{2})$ ($n=n_{r}+L+1$), linear on the reduced mass $\mu$ of system.
+The binding function Eq. (\ref{dBNL}), inspired by atomic spectra, mimic the nonrelativistic spectra of a system of heavy quark and antiquark bounded by the Coulomb-like force of single gluon exchange.
+In a purely Coulombic potential $V(r)=-(4/3)\alpha_{s}/r$, the energy levels $E_{n}=-[(4/3)\alpha_{s}]^{2}\mu/(2n^{2})$ ($n=n_{r}+L+1$) depends linearly on the reduced mass $\mu$ of system.
 In a quarkonia or the heavy meson $B_{c}$, Eq. (\ref{dBNL}) holds qualitatively as $B_{0}$ may also depend weakly on the quantum numbers ($N,L$) and upon the effective mass of the quarks\cite{DeRuju:D75,KR:D18,ZXJ:D21}.
-So, the prediction Eq.(\ref{Bbcb}) for the 1P-wave binding $B(b\bar{c})$ and ensuing 1P-wave mass calculations of the baryon $\Xi_{bc}$ and $\Omega_{bc}$ are of approximated(uncertain within $10$ MeV roughly).
+So, the prediction in Eq.(\ref{Bbcb}) for the 1P-wave binding $B(b\bar{c})$ and ensuing 1P-wave mass calculations of the baryon $\Xi_{bc}$ and $\Omega_{bc}$ are of approximated(uncertain within $10$ MeV roughly).

 Low-energy QCD interaction is known to be involved in many aspects, especially in excited hadrons, and there exist various approaches exploring the excited doubly heavy baryons \cite{Gershtein:2000nx,EFG:D02,Lu:2017meb, Giannuzzi:2009gh,Yoshida:2015tia,Shah:2017liu,Eakins:2012jk,Roberts:2007ni}.
-The relations of Regge trajectory are established phenomenologically and rooted in the string picture of QCD interaction.
+The relations of Regge trajectory employed in this work are established phenomenologically and rooted in the underlying interaction of QCD.
 Some remarks and discussions are in order:

-(i) For the DH baryons with 1S-wave diquark, the Regge trajectory stems from excitation of the light quark $q$ which moves relativistically and is away from the heavy mass-center of diquark most of time so that the short-distance interaction between the diquark $QQ^{\prime}$ and $q$ is ignorable, especially for excited states.
-The string picture without short-distance correction is appropriate in this case and the linear Regge relation Eq.(\ref{regge0}) based on applies.
+(i) For the DH baryons with 1S-wave diquark, the Regge trajectory stems from excitation of the light quark $q$ which moves relativistically and is away from the heavy mass-center of diquark most of time.
+The short-distance interaction and binding energy between the heavy diquark and the light quark $q$ is small and ignorable, especially for excited states.
+In this case, the linear Regge relation applies as in Eq. (\ref{regge0}), without including binding term.

-(ii) When diquark of DH baryons excited, an improved(nonlinear) Regge relation with a short-distance correction due to extra heavy-pair binding is required, especially for the low-lying excitations of diquarks for which heavy-pairs are deep in attractive Coulomb-like potential.
-This is supported by the energy drop(roughly half or 1/3) of the extracted binding of the 2S and 1P wave baryons relative to the ground state, as Table XVI and Eq. (\ref{BQQ}) indicated phenomenologically.
+(ii) When diquark of DH baryons excited, an improved(nonlinear) Regge relation entails a correction due to extra heavy-pair binding, as in Eqs. (\ref{Mbnl}) and (\ref{MQQb}), since the heavy-pairs in hadrons are deep in attractive Coulomb-like potential.
+This is supported by the energy drop(roughly half or 1/3) of the extracted binding of the 2S and 1P wave baryons relative to the ground state, as indicated by Table IX phenomenologically.